7 reasons why Lucas will always be loved by Liverpool fans and players

 Carroll isn’t the only one who has failed to lose Lucas.
 The Brazilian has been linked with moves away from Anfield countless times during his decade at the club, but he steadfastly refused to leave.

 Christian Purslow welcomed Roy Hodgson to Anfield in 2010 and promptly told the new manager to get shot of Lucas.
-In fact, all five managers have signed players to play in his position, with Hodgson bringing in Christian Poulsen instead.
+In fact, all five of Lucas’ Liverpool managers signed players to play in his position, with Hodgson bringing in Christian Poulsen instead.

-However, Lucas has seen nearly all of them off.
+However, Lucas saw off nearly all of them.
 Inter Milan, Napoli, Besiktas, and Galatasaray all thought at various stages that they had him in the bag, but Lucas always opted to stay, despite the door being open to leave.

 He eventually departed Liverpool as their longest-serving player, with only four other overseas players having stayed longer.
 And two of those were pre-war.

 After winning the club’s Player of the Season award and signing a new contract at the end of the previous season, 2011-12 promised much for Lucas.

 Indeed, his form was epitomised in November by a dominant, man-of-the-match display against Manchester City at Anfield which left Yaya Toure looking for the escape route from the Brazilian’s back pocket.

-But only a few days later, during the Reds’ League Cup quarter-final win at Chelsea, Lucas’s season was cut cruelly short an anterior cruciate ligament injury following an innocuous clash with Ryan Bertrand.
+But only a few days later, during the Reds’ League Cup quarter-final win at Chelsea, Lucas’ season was cut cruelly short, an anterior cruciate ligament injury following an innocuous clash with Ryan Bertrand.

 In truth, Lucas never regained that swashbuckling form or, crucially, the momentum he had gathered over the previous year.
 The summer the midfielder hoped to return saw Brendan Rodgers replace Kenny Dalglish, and with him from Swansea, the new manager brought Joe Allen.

 Nuri Sahin also arrived, Jordan Henderson was already there and so too, of course, was Steven Gerrard.
 From being deservedly first choice, Lucas appeared to be fifth.

 But, rather than whine, he kept his head down and made himself useful again.